grafana/grafana/docs/sources/features/panels/logs.md

 ### Query Options

+Some datasources (e.g., Loki) allow the use of **Live** tailing to show a steady stream of log messages.
+When the panel is in **Live** mode, results are directly streamed from the datasource and the dashboard's time range is ignored.
+Note that the streaming can put extra effort on the datasource and your browser.
+Usually, the dashboard-wide refresh should be enough to get a recent set of log lines.

-To limit the number of lines rendered, you can use the queries-wide **Max data points** setting.
+To limit the number of lines rendered, you can use the query-wide **Max data points** setting.
 If it is not set, the datasource will usually enforce a limit.

 ## Visualization Options